 In this tutorial, I will show you how you can link multiple cells from another worksheet in Microsoft Excel.
 Linking cells between worksheets has a great advantage.
 Such as if you change data in the source worksheet’s cells, a link will change the related data in the destination worksheet too.
 Moreover, it helps us to avoid duplication in data.
 Eventually, linking reduces errors in calculation and saves a lot of time.
-As a whole, linking multiple cells with another worksheet (from a similar or different workbook) improve data integrity.
+As a whole, linking multiple cells with another worksheet (from a similar or different workbook) improves data integrity.

-Luckily, there are several methods available in excel to link multiple cells between worksheets.
+Luckily, there are several methods available in Excel to link multiple cells between worksheets.
 I will describe some easy and effective methods in the following discussion.

 1. Use of ‘Paste Link’ Option to Connect Several Cells from a Different Worksheet

-You can use the Paste Link option in excel to link several cells between worksheets.
+You can use the Paste Link option in Excel to link several cells between worksheets.
 Let’s say I have some people’s names in Sheet1.
 On the other hand, Sheet2 contains the corresponding ages of the people in Sheet1.
 Now I will link these ages of Sheet2 with the names of Sheet1 so that I do not have to type ages again in Sheet1.

 Steps:

-- First, go to Sheet2 and copy the range of multiple cells (here B5:B10).
+• First, go to Sheet2 and copy the range of multiple cells (here B5:B10).

-- Next, come to Sheet1, and put the cursor where you want to paste the data (Here, Cell C5).
+• Next, come to Sheet1, and put the cursor where you want to paste the data (Here, Cell C5).
 Now, right-click on Cell C5 and click on the Paste Link icon from the Paste Options (see screenshots).

-- To get the Paste Link option, you can follow the following path too: Home > Clipboard > Paste > Other Paste Options > Paste Link icon.
+• To get the Paste Link option, you can follow the following path too: Home > Clipboard > Paste > Other Paste Options > Paste Link icon.

-- As a result, you will get the below output.
+• As a result, you will get the below output.
 All the ages from Sheet 2 are now pasted to Sheet1 and these data are connected through links.
 If you change any of the ages in Sheet2, it will be automatically updated in Sheet1.

 2. Link Multiple Cells from Another Worksheet Using Excel Formula

-You can link a range of cells from another worksheet by using the following formula in excel.
+You can link a range of cells from another worksheet by using the following formula in Excel.

 =Sheet_name!First_cell:Last_cell